Traffic Safety Laws in Kansas

 Child restraint laws in Kansas have several key components:

-- Children between 8 years old and 14 years old must be wearing a seatbelt whenever the vehicle is in motion.
+- Children between 8 and 14 years old must be wearing a seatbelt whenever the vehicle is in motion.

 If you need help making sure your child safety seat or booster seat is correctly installed, visit one of the many free fitting stations located throughout the state.
 If you can't afford a child safety seat or booster seat, the fitting stations also have information on programs available to assist low-income families in obtaining this important piece of safety equipment.